 The CGCS shares job listings with our sister organizations, the MIT Joint Program on the Science and Policy of Global Change and the MIT Climate Modeling Initiative.

 Currently open positions include:

-Qualified scientists are encouraged to apply by sending a Curriculum Vitae (with a list of degrees, positions, publications, names and addresses of three professional references, and a brief statement of research interest) to the attention of:
+Qualified scientists are encouraged to apply by e-mailing their Curriculum Vitae (with a list of degrees, positions, publications, names and addresses of three professional references, and a brief statement of research interests) to the attention of:

 Prof. Ronald G. Prinn